 I had to invent something, and I invented something.
 Often, wishing to achieve certain goals in life we are told that we do not have an adequate curriculum for the purpose we set ourselves.
 How many times have I been told, how many times have I perceived that this was the thought addressed to me and how many times I myself was thinking this way.

-For all life I made choices that I should not have or could not have made (according to others) because I did not have the right curriculum, almost all the work experiences that are now in "plain sight" in my "standard resume" have been acquired without me apparently having an experience previous "adequate", I say this now publicly after that over the years my curriculum has become, in a certain sense, "full-bodied"; I say this now that I am tired and I no longer want to use, at least in the classic forms, this sometimes useful but often harmful tool, because it cuts the legs of those who could do a lot but is not granted because it is evaluated, sometimes too hastily, according to his curriculum vitae, not considering what a formal document often does not highlight: the will, the inner strength, the desire to change what appears to be a predefined destiny.
+For all life I made choices that I should not have or could not make (according to others) because I did not have the right resume, almost all the work experience that is now in "plain sight" in my "standard resume" was acquired without apparently having an experience previous "adequate", I say this now publicly after that over the years my curriculum has become, in a certain sense, "full-bodied"; I say this now that I am tired and I no longer want to use, at least in the classic forms, this sometimes useful but often harmful tool, because it cuts the legs of those who could do a lot but are not allowed because they are evaluated, often too hastily, in based on his curriculum, not considering what a formal document does not always highlight: the will, the inner strength, the desire to change what would seem a predefined destiny.

 Sometimes, we give up fighting for our goals because we feel, perhaps too hastily, that we do not have the right curriculum to aspire to achieve certain goals in life.
 I have always thought, at least until now, that it is worth facing a battle apparently lost from the start, if there is only one chance in a thousand of being able to win it.
 If you believe in an objective, if it is considered right, you have to accept the struggle even when it is difficult.
 We must accept the idea that not only those battles that we are sure of winning should be faced, just as we must do everything to remain standing until the end ("if defeat is to come for us, let's not be sitting waiting for it") .
 Furthermore, we sometimes find that it is more important to experience the battle as such than the outcome of it.